 - Art and Design Level 3

-- Creative Media Production and Technology (Moving Image) Level 3
+- Creative Media Production (TV, Film and Journalism) Level 3

-- Creative Media Production and Technology (Visual Effects, Animation and Games) Level 3
+- Creative Media Production (Visual Effects, Animation and Games) Level 3

 - Film Studies A Level

 - Fine Art A Level